-Enjoy the newly extended Coleridge Way, which now covers 51 miles of great walking from Nether Stowey in Somerset, over the Quantock Hills and Exmoor National Park to Lynmouth in North Devon.
+Enjoy the newly extended Coleridge Way, named after the poet Samuel Taylor Coleridge.
+It covers 51 miles of great walking from Nether Stowey in Somerset, over the Quantock Hills and Exmoor National Park to Lynmouth in North Devon.
 Discover the rich landscape which inspired Coleridge to pen some of his most prolific works.
 Wander through a tapestry of undulating heathland and moorland, through woodlands and picturesque villages, over farmland and deeply wooded valleys whilst enjoying expansive views over to the North Somerset Coast and Wales.
 The Coleridge Way can be comfortably completed in between 4 to 6 days, or even 3 days for those pressed for time (see our itineraries).
 Although the route below is described from East to West, the route guides are written in both directions so the choice is yours - Nether Stowey to Lynmouth or Lynmouth to Nether Stowey!

 The Coleridge Way starts from the little cottage in Lime Street where the poet once lived and takes you through the conservation area of the village.
 On the outskirt of the village sits the remains of an 11th century Motte & Bailey castle with tremendous view of the village and surrounding area, reaching as far as the Welsh coast.
 Legend has it that a giant lived in a cavern below the mount.
 The Path climbs steadily through woodlands before dropping down to Holford.